joekraken/ng-recipe-app/README.md

 ## Description

+This app is designed to store recipes and provide a shopping list of ingredients.
+The app is deployed onto Firebase [here](https://ng-recipe-book-f3fe0.firebaseapp.com).
+Dummy account user is '2@2.com' with password '123456'.
-This is a course project writing accompanying the [Angular 8 - The Complete Guide](https://www.udemy.com/course/the-complete-guide-to-angular-2) online course.
+This is a course project was coded inconjunction with the [Angular 8 - The Complete Guide](https://www.udemy.com/course/the-complete-guide-to-angular-2) online course.

 ## Development server